10 Growth Marketing Metrics Every Founder Needs To Know

 - Average order value

-At Tuff, when we partner with a startup to implement growth marketing strategy and execution, we pick three core KPIs from the list below to focus on.
-From here, we’re able to narrow in on the right tactics, measure our success, internalize the numbers and decide what to do next.
+Here at Tuff, when we collaborate with ambitious startups and scale-ups to implement growth marketing strategies and execution, we zero in on three core KPIs from this list.
+This approach allows us to pinpoint the right tactics, gauge our success, internalize the numbers, and make informed decisions about what comes next.

 Ready to get data-driven?
 Let’s dive in.